Context

 • omit rows that do not include dumpster-specific data

-Use a similar process to import, clean, and organize the data for Professor Trash Wheel and Gwynnda, and combine these with the Mr. Trash Wheel dataset to produce a single tidy dataset.
-To keep track of which Trash Wheel is which, you may need to add an additional variable to all datasets before combining.
+Use a similar process to import, clean, and organize the data for Professor Trash Wheel and Gwynnda, and combine this with the Mr. Trash Wheel dataset to produce a single tidy dataset.
+To keep track of which Trash Wheel is which, you may need to add an additional variable to both datasets before combining.

 Problem 3